ibm-cloud-docs/vmwaresolutions/services/vrops_overview.md

 {{site.data.keyword.vmwaresolutions_short}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

-The current versions that are installed are vROps 8.2 and vRLI 8.2.
+The current versions that are installed are vROps 8.2 and vRLI 8.4.
-{:note}
+{: note}

 ## Technical specifications for vRealize Operations and Log Insight
 {: #vrops_overview-specs}